yuanfang-chen/llvm-project/llvm/docs/CommandGuide/lit.rst

  Divide the set of selected tests into ``M`` equal-sized subsets or "shards", and run only one of them.
 Must be used with the ``--run-shard=N`` option, which selects the shard to run.
-The environment variable ``LIT_NUM_SHARDS`` can also be used in place of this option.
  These two options provide a coarse mechanism for partitioning large testsuites, for parallel execution on separate machines (say in a large testing farm).